The green o story

 After acquiring the original 3,800 acres, he stocked herds of sheep, cattle and horses.
 A man with a well-known sense of humor, Greenough decided to brand his sheep by painting them with a big green “O.” Years later, the town of Greenough was named in his honor.

 History unfolds here.

-Long before then, for centuries, the Blackfeet, Flathead and Nez Percé Indians lived and traveled through this area.
+Long before then, for centuries, the Blackfeet, Flathead and Nez Percé Native Americans lived and traveled through this area.
 They used the Blackfoot River as a transportation corridor.
 Later, fur trappers, miners and loggers did the same.
 It’s believed that Captain Meriwether Lewis, on the return trip of the Lewis & Clark Expedition, traveled through this land in 1806.

-Where to find the green O
+Where to find the green o

 The Green O is located in a picturesque valley in the remote township of Greenough, Montana—35 miles northeast of Missoula, Montana.
 Just a 30-minute drive from Missoula International Airport (MSO).